 Remember to keep an eye out on national initiatives like Roadtrip For Good, which has pulled together a host of places to eat, drink and visit in fire-affected areas.
 Plus, check out sites such as Spend With Them and Empty Esky for full lists of businesses you can support both online and when visiting the regions.
-Also always check the relevant state emergency authority for the latest fire and weather warnings before travelling.

 NSW South Coast